From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Case Study

-In the first case study, we aim to assess the effectiveness of the image-based visibility detection method and explore its potential in revealing visual context during observation.
-We apply the proposed image-based visibility detection method to investigate the visibility of the most famous tall landmark structures in six global cities.
-The details of the landmarks are presented in Table~\ref{tab:global_landmark_list}.
-For each landmark, sampling points in a 30 m interval and within a 3000 m buffer are collected from OSM road network data.
-Coordinates of the points are used to retrieve the nearest SVI from the Google Street View service.
-Then, steps 1 - 3 introduced in Section \ref{sec:image_based_visibility} are applied to detect the visibility of landmarks from the corresponding SVI.
-We then compare the SVI-based visibility with visibility simulated from 3D urban models and visual interest reflected by the distribution of geotagged Flickr images.
+In the first case study, we assess the effectiveness of the image-based visibility detection method by applying it to six well-known tall landmark structures in six global cities.
+The details of these landmarks are presented in Table~\ref{tab:global_landmark_list}.
+For each landmark, sampling points are generated at 30 m intervals within a 3000 m buffer based on OSM road-network data, and their coordinates are used to retrieve the nearest SVI from the Google Street View service.
+For London, Tokyo, and Paris, more than 84.1\% of the images were retrieved between April and October, reflecting a balance between reducing seasonal bias and maintaining sufficient spatial coverage, as stricter seasonal constraints would limit the availability of usable SVI.
+Taipei, Kuala Lumpur, and Dubai are expected to be less affected by seasonal bias due to their subtropical, tropical, and desert climates, respectively.
+The spatial and temporal distribution of collected SVIs is detailed in Figure~\ref {svi_metadata}.
+Steps 1--4 introduced in Section~\ref{sec:image_based_visibility} are then applied to detect landmark visibility from the corresponding SVI.
+To evaluate the detection performance, we use the manually labelled validation dataset described in Section~\ref{sec:sample:appendix_B}.
+To avoid a circular argument, the validation dataset is completely independent from any model inference results.
+Precision, recall, F1-score, and balanced accuracy are computed to evaluate the method's performance.
+In addition, ablation experiments are conducted to validate the effectiveness of the zoom-in image preprocessing strategy and the use of image queries in the landmark visibility detection workflow.